 By dismantling your furniture before the removal company arrive, you will be saving valuable time on the day.
-You might avoid a waiting time fine too, although many removal companies offer a furniture dismantling service that you will need to book in advance.
+You might avoid a waiting time fine too.
+Although many removal companies offer a furniture dismantling service that you'll need to book in advance.

-Another simple and seemingly obvious one.
-Unplugging all electrical ahead of the move date is just a small act that will make it easier for the removal company to get on with their job.
+Another simple and obvious one.
+Unplugging all electrical ahead of the move date is a small act that will make it easier for the removal company to get on with their job.

-Similarly, collecting up and securing any long electrical wires with string or zip ties will allow your electrical goods to be moved safely and quickly.
+Similarly, collecting up and securing any electrical wires with string or zip ties will allow your electrical goods to be moved more safely.